balderdashy/sails-docs/concepts/ORM/ORM.md

 So what about the "big data"?
 Normally when you hear bloggers and analyst use that buzzword, you think of data mining and business intelligence.
 You might imagine a process that pulls data from multiple sources, processes/indexes/analyzes it, then writes that extracted information somewhere else and either keeps the original data or throws it away.

 However, there are some much more common challenges that lend themselves to the same sort of indexing/analysis needs; features like "driving-direction-closeness" search, or a recommendation engine for related products.
-Fortunately, a number of databases simplify specific big-data use cases (for instance MongoDB provides geospatial indexing, and ElasticSearch provides excellent support for indexing data for full-text search).
+Fortunately, a number of databases simplify specific big-data use cases.
+MongoDB, for instance, provides geospatial indexing, while ElasticSearch provides excellent support for indexing data for full-text search.

 Using databases in the way they're intended affords tremendous performance benefits, particularly when it comes to complex report queries, searching (which is really just customized sorting), and NLP/machine learning.
 Certain databases are very good at answering traditional relational business queries, while others are better suited for map/reduce-style processing of data, with optimizations/trade-offs for blazing-fast read/writes.
 This consideration is especially important as your app's user-base scales.